 - Fill each muffin cup to the top with batter and gently press down on the batter to make sure they are firmly filled.
 I usually top each muffin with a few extra cranberries to make them look pretty.

 - Bake in the over for approximately 25 minutes or until a toothpick inserted in the center comes out clean.
-Allow the muffins to cool completely before removing from the tins.
+Allow the muffins to cool completely for at least 20 minutes before removing from the tins.